 After 21 months in the Army, Frank was allowed to leave the military in pursuit of furthering his education.
 He first attended the George Washington University where he completed a Bachelor’s of Science in Zoology.
 He was subsequently channelled into medicine.
 But according to him “I didn’t have any calling of such.”
 Nevertheless he believes that he always had a subtle passion for the field.

+His entry into the field of medicine was at first overshadowed by doubt and questions of whether he was really ready for that arena.
+He recalled that it was a friend who literally rescued him from this phase of uncertainty.
 “My friend had become a Dentist and he pretty much took the same course that I did…so we were talking about what I would do next, since I was sure I wasn’t adequately prepared for medicine…He simply told me ‘If I can do it, you can do it too’.”

 That was enough encouragement to send him to apply to Howard University School of Medicine where he was soon accepted.
 Completion of his medical programme saw him undertaking his internship at the Public Health Service System of Hospitals in Baltimore.